 - Ask about EPA 608 certification, which is required for any tech who handles refrigerant.

-- Find out what kind of training the company provides for its employees.
+- Find out how the company provides training for its technicians.
 When an HVAC company invests in regular training, it shows a level of commitment to quality and customer service.

 5. They guarantee their work

 Here’s another sign of a commitment to quality.
 A restaurant HVAC company should guarantee their installations, repairs and maintenance work for a period of one year.

 A quick response time is not always an indicator of how fast you’ll be back up and running.
 What if it takes 3 days to get the parts to complete a repair?

 Look for a service provider that has a large inventory of parts, as well as relationships with numerous parts suppliers in your area.

 7. They maintain the equipment they sell and install